 Our culture at MagCanica has always been focused on the accuracy of the sensor when installed in the vehicle and when used under typical operating conditions.
 When discussing errors with our customers, we prefer not to focus on ‘Accuracy Class’ or designations that classify errors separately such as temperature, those associated with non-torsional loads, and only test by considering the application of carefully controlled loads.
 While these classifications do have a place, when they are the key focus and objective, in our opinion they mask just how accurate the sensor will be when installed in your vehicle.

-The UHA high-accuracy drive-shaft torque sensors have been developed over many years, with the goal of achieving ‘laboratory grade’ accuracy while operating in-vehicle, not under controlled laboratory conditions.
-Our goal has been to develop a sensor that is better than 0.25% accuracy of reading (above a minimum threshold as the % reading when close to 0Nm becomes unrealistic) when operating in its final installation environment on a vehicle.
-The accuracy should be evaluated with realistic loading scenarios (e.g. lap simulations as well as conceived worst-case conditions), over the full-range of operating temperatures, when exposed to all possible vibrations, and with standard acquisition equipment suitable for use in a vehicle.
+The MagCanica UHA ultra high accuracy driveshaft torque system has been developed and optimized over many years, with the goal of achieving ‘laboratory grade’ accuracy while operating in-vehicle, not under controlled laboratory conditions.
+Our goal, now proven, has been to develop a sensor that has better than 0.25% accuracy of reading (above a minimum threshold as the % reading when close to 0Nm becomes unrealistic) when operating in its final installation environment on a vehicle.
+The accuracy should be evaluated with realistic loading scenarios (e.g. lap simulations or flight simulated loads) as well as conceived worst-case conditions), over the full-range of operating temperatures, when exposed to all possible vibrations, and with standard acquisition equipment suitable for use in a vehicle.

 To meet these goals, the UHA sensor was designed to minimize each potential source of error: